hedygithub/MachineLearning/index.md

  **Cons**:
  - Linear regression only models relationships between dependent and independent variables that are linear.
 It assumes there is a straight-line relationship between them which is incorrect sometimes.
- - Linear regression is very sensitive to the anomalies/outliers in the data (See Leverage).
+ - Linear regression is very sensitive to the outliers in the data (See Leverage).
- - Linear regression is very sensitive to missing data.
-(Why?)
+ - Linear regression is very sensitive to missing data. (biased parameter)
- - Linear regression needs feature scaling.
-(Why?)
+ - Linear regression needs feature scaling. (for gradient descent)
  - If the number of the parameters are greater than the samples, then the model starts to model noise rather than relationship
  - Correlated features may affect performance.
  - Extensive feature engineering required.